The Coach House, Pentland Hills

 Dining area with seating for 8.

-Kitchen with ceramic hob, electric oven, small fridge/freezer, dishwasher, microwave and radio.
+Kitchen with ceramic hob, electric oven, small fridge/freezer, dishwasher, washing machine, microwave and radio.
 Door to side patio leading round the the front aspect of the property with lawned garden.

 Upper landing with wardrobe.